Shaurya: Plot

 However, Siddhant's troubles increase when an important witness, Captain R. P. Singh mysteriously vanishes without a trace.
 Siddhant concludes that R. P. Singh is a prime witness as he was the one to arrest Javed, thus it was important that R. P. Singh be found.
 A few days later, Siddhant gets carjacked by a masked individual, who later reveals himself to be R. P. Singh.
 He informs Siddhant that it was actually Major Rathore who was the guilty one while Javed was actually innocent.
 On further coaxing, R. P. Singh reveals the actual sequence of events of that night of the operation.

 According to R.P.
 Singh, during the operation, Major Rathore brutalized several villagers and charged them with supporting Pakistan and being terrorist sympathizers.
 He further tortured a young boy in falsely accepting the charge of hoarding weapons.
 The sadistic Rathore, still not satisfied, shot the boy in cold blood, terrifying the villagers and horrifying the soldiers.
-Javed, on witnessing the killing, tries to appease an enraged Rathore, who instead accuses Javed of treason and tries to brutalize a young girl.
-A fed-up Javed promptly shoots down Rathore; thus saving the girl and the villagers.
-Here, R. P. Singh points out that despite a golden chance of escaping undetected and fully evading capture, Javed instead chose to surrender and accept his punishment.
+Javed, on witnessing the killing, tried to appease an enraged Rathore and even attempted to relieve him from command, who instead accused Javed of treason and tried to brutalize a young girl.
+A fed-up Javed promptly shot down Rathore, thus saving the girl and the villagers.
+Furthermore, R. P. Singh points out that despite a golden chance of escaping undetected and fully evading capture, Javed instead chose to surrender and accept his punishment.

 Siddhant, satisfied with R. P. Singh's explanation, asks him to give his confession in the court, but to his great dismay, R. P. Singh refuses and instead runs into hiding, where he then kills himself.
 Thus with no credible witnesses available, Siddhant decides to take Brigadier Pratap to court.
 His decision shocks Akash and Kavya, both of whom caution Siddhant about the consequences of his actions.

 Siddhant stands by his decision and on the day of the trial, Pratap makes an entry and heads towards the witness box.
-The trial begins poorly with Siddhant fumbling and Pratap getting the upper hand.
+The trial begins poorly with Siddhant fumbling and Pratap getting the upper hand, and Akash objecting to Siddhant's questioning.
 A frustrated Siddhant decides to beat Pratap at his own game.

-In the guise of a memory quiz, Siddhant reveals to everybody attending the trial that Brigadier Pratap's eight-year-old daughter and his wife were raped and murdered and his elderly mother burnt alive by their Muslim servant during a communal riot and coaxes Pratap into revealing his involvement in the Rathore murder case.
+In the guise of a memory quiz, Siddhant reveals to everybody attending the trial that Brigadier Pratap's eight-year-old daughter and his wife were raped and murdered and his elderly mother burnt alive by their Muslim servant during a communal riot in 1993 and coaxes Pratap into revealing his involvement in the Rathore murder case.

-Pratap justifies his actions in the name of nationalism and patriotism, but Siddhant calls out his bluff thus exposing Pratap's lie.
-In the end the Army Court declares Javed innocent, clearing him of all charges and restoring his rank and honours.
-They simultaneously order an inquiry against Brigadier Pratap.
+Pratap justifies his actions in the name of nationalism and patriotism, but Siddhant calls out his bluff, thus exposing Pratap's lie and his bigotry.
+As Pratap attempts to leave, the panel of judges at the Army Court order an inquiry against him and charges are announced by Akash, while declaring Javed innocent, clearing him of all charges and restoring his rank and honours.
+As Pratap is taken into custody, a cleared Javed salutes Siddhant, who leaves the courtroom in relief.